N1ghtF1re/EnterName/README.md

 Technical requirements
 --------------------
-The program is written under dos, so it can only be run on a 32-bit system
+The program is written for dos, so it can only be run on a 32-bit system